Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 Food and drink

-Catalonia is famous for its cava, where a majority of cava is produced – a Spanish equivalent of Champaign which employs the same technique of making the sparkling wine but with a different type of grapes.
+Catalonia is famous for its cava, where a majority of cava is produced – a Spanish equivalent of Champaign, which employs the same technique of making sparkling wine but with a different type of grapes.

 New branded residences in Barcelona

 Barcelona is perceived as hip and traditional.
 There are lots of new developments for people who want to make it home.
-Depending on what kind of vibe you like, you can choose apartments near Passeig de Gracia which is a prime boulevard in Eixample, Barcelona’s most sophisticated area which was constructed on a grid system (similar to Manhattan) in the early 20th century.
-Most buildings are not more than six floors with stylish apartments with high ceiling and tall windows (good feng shui).
-Or you can go further towards the sea, south in the Gothic Quarters which is Barcelona’s oldest area where you can find contemporary apartments with loft-style windows, high ceilings and of course air conditioning – all within walking distance to Las Ramblas and Barcelona beach.
+Depending on what kind of vibe you like, you can choose apartments near Passeig de Gracia, which is a prime boulevard in Eixample, Barcelona’s most sophisticated area, which was constructed on a grid system (similar to Manhattan) in the early 20th century.
+Most buildings are not more than six floors, with stylish apartments with high ceilings and tall windows (good feng shui).
+Or you can go further towards the sea, south in the Gothic Quarters, which is Barcelona’s oldest area where you can find contemporary apartments with loft-style windows, high ceilings and of course air conditioning – all within walking distance to Las Ramblas and Barcelona beach.
 Mandarin Oriental Residences is opening in 2020 with 34 apartments and views of La Sagrada Familia and curves of modernist architect Antoni Gaudi on Passeig de Gracia and hopefully with good feng shui inside.

 Map of Barcelona and top feng shui locations